- Bitwig vs Ableton: Which DAW is Best for Your Needs? - November 23, 2022

 This includes USB, RCA input, output for a subwoofer as well as dual analog audio inputs.
 So, you have a variety of wired and physical connections with these speakers.
 The subwoofer output is a nice addition if you do want to enhance the sound.
 You can hook pretty much any subwoofer up although be wary of being a bit overkill.

-It also has Bluetooth which we went into a bit more detail above so there is a wireless connection available as well.
+It also has Bluetooth which we went into a bit more detail above so there is a wireless speaker system connection available as well.

 The Audioengine A2+ speakers have 30w power with a frequency response of 65 Hz – 22 kHz.